zopefoundation/zc.ngi/src/zc/ngi/README.txt

     >>> connection2 in list(listener.connections())
     True

-Server connections have a control attribute that is the connections server control:
+Server connections have a control attribute that is the connection's server control:

     >>> connection.control is listener